Coastal Florida Seafood Boil And Tablescape!

 One must have the utensils as well as one’s fingers. 🙂

-Chances are you might want to add a “bib” of some sort to keep your clothes just a little less messy.
+Chances are you might want to add a “bib” of some sort to keep your clothes from getting a little less messy.

-I have to tell you that another option of preparing the seafood is to put it all on a flat cookie sheet and into the oven, making this one of the simplest meals to make.
+There are many options on making a seafood boil.
+One is to put “the fixin’s” on a flat cookie sheet and into the oven, making this one of the simplest meals to make.

 - Heat oven to 400°F. Line half sheet baking pan (18x13x1-inch) with parchment paper.